Bagni di Lucca: Economy

 The local economy is mainly based on tourism, attracted to the thermal springs, the historic architecture, and numerous quality hotels.
 Local industries produce paper and building materials, as well as machines.
-Many residents of the surrounding area produce their own and survive off local agriculture, however, there is a supermarket in the area, a few restaurants, cafes, and two weekend markets that bring foods and vegetable and fruits of all sorts to the public.
+Many residents of the surrounding area produce their own and survive off local agriculture, however, there is a supermarket in the area, a few restaurants, cafes, and two weekend markets that bring food, vegetables and fruits of all sorts to the public.
 Like many towns in Italy though, business has not been so great in Bagni di Lucca and local industries are moving to bigger areas and metropolises such as Milan.
 The population of the area is somewhat stable and the countryside is very quiet; tourism is and probably will be for a while the main source of income for Bagni di Lucca businessmen and workers.

 Transportation

 The main road that passes through Bagni di Lucca is SS12 which connected the Grand Duchy of Lucca to the Grand Duchy of Modena.
 There are several commuter buses that serve the commune of Lucca and Florence to the area.
-There is a train that goes through Bagni di Lucca and stops in the Fornoli section of town.
-It runs every hour or two and takes about 25 minutes from Lucca, or over 2 hours from Aulla Lunigiana.
-Automobile is the best way to travel through Bagni di Lucca and to other hamlets on the outskirts of Bagni di Lucca town central.
+The Lucca–Aulla railway passes through Bagni di Lucca and stops in the Fornoli section of town.
+Trains runs every hour or two and takes about 25 minutes from Lucca, or over 2 hours from Aulla Lunigiana.